Friday, July 3– update from Pennfield

 Monday, April 6 – remote learning update from Headmaster Rob Kelley

 I received 113 survey responses from parents over the weekend.
 I appreciate having data to help Pennfield modify and adjust our remote learning program to better meet the collective and individual needs of your children.
-As mentioned previously, everyone is under stress – a lot of it.
 Each and every family has its own unique circumstances and dynamics.
-For some, the first week was smooth; for others, frustration levels were high.
 The faculty pivoted to a remote learning program with speed and efficiency; I applaud their efforts.
-Just like you, the faculty are feeling stress and many have young children at home.
 Restating the obvious, the faculty adore your children and are committed to moving Pennfield’s educational program forward.
 However, we certainly do not want school to become an arduous chore.
 Finding that right balance is tricky.

 At this morning’s assembly, I concluded with a picture of a Kindness Bench.
 On that bench is a small bronze plaque that reads, “How beautiful a day is when kindness touches it.”
 I plan to keep that concept in mind; I hope all of you do, too.

 While not the definitive list, this week the administrative team and faculty will review these areas.
 When modifications are determined, you will be informed straight away.

 - Posting of assignments

 - The structure of co-curricular days in the Lower and Upper Schools

 - The frequency of Zoom classes and meetings